 Students majoring in entomology study in a variety of fundamental and applied fields.
 Graduates find employment in college and university teaching, research and extension work, state and federal government service, industry, and research institutes.

-Students can complete an undergraduate major in entomology under the bachelor of science degree program.
+Students can complete an undergraduate major in entomology or global health in the Entomology department.

-Students interested in graduate work should consult the Graduate School Catalog.
+Students interested in graduate work should consult the Graduate Guide.

 Brabant, Craig, Curator Wisconsin Insect Research Collection